 2. Scroll down and look on the left-hand side for the words, "Library Resources"

 Once you have clicked that link, you should be logged into all of the libraries resources.

 For difficulties using any of our resources, please contact the Research Help Desk.

 Can't find it in LSU Libraries?
 Is the book currently checked out?
 We can help you borrow books, articles, CDs, DVDs and more from other libraries.
-We can also provide scans of printed articles, book chapters, and microforms held by Middleton Library to eligible patrons.
+We can also provide scans of printed articles, book chapters, and microforms held by LSU Library to eligible patrons.
 Faculty members even have the option of having ILL materials delivered to their departmental mailboxes or having them held at the Access Services desk.

 Request materials not owned by LSU Libraries from other library institutions through your ILLiad account.
 Note: Whole e-books cannot be loaned through ILL, but chapters can be requested.

 Request PDF scans of articles/book chapters/microforms owned only in print at LSU Library through your ILLiad account.

 Current LSU Faculty & Staff, Undergraduate, Graduate, LSU Online and Distance Education students